PRATIKK0709/AutoClicker/README.md

 ```
 Once you've compiled the code, you can run the ClickLeverage application.
 Use the interface to set the click duration, record the click position, and start the auto-clicking process.

+## Contributions

+Contributions are welcome!
+If you have a feature request, bug report, or a pull request, please open an issue or submit a PR.